 Third Street has some chains, Tommy Bahama and Eileen Fisher for example, but also some unusual little boutiques such as Valentina Shoes where Blonde dropped more money on a pair of shoes than she spent on her first car.
 Their Clorinda Antinori shoes are all handmade in Italy, attractive, comfortable, overpriced and sold by two charming women.
 Blonde recently saw a cartoon in the New Yorker where one woman was saying to another “My philosophy is, if the shoe exists, buy it”.
 Blonde agrees!

 We had a little time to kill before our next meal – seemingly never more than two hours apart in Florida – so decided to spend it somewhere “safe” where we wouldn’t be tempted to spend money – Spruce’s.
 Brunette had been spending way too much time in home goods stores furnishing her new condo on Marco Island and had no interest in purchasing another thing.
-Blonde didn’t need home goods in general – much less in Florida where she doesn’t have a home.
+Blonde didn’t need home goods in general – much less in Florida where at the time she didn’t have a home.
 No risk browsing only.
 Perfect.

-When Sarah was ringing up the clothes Blonde heard her talking to someone about how many things were going on sale the following day.
+As the wine pusher was ringing up the clothes Blonde heard her talking to someone about how many things were going on sale the following day.
 Blonde inquired if a rattan footstool she liked would be marked down.